 Why regular GST Reconciliation is critical?

 - The Annual Return Form Filing cannot happen without reconciling all your purchase data with your suppliers’ data for the given period.
-The return filing is now due on June 30, 2019 as per the recent extension announced in the 31st GST Council Meeting.
-Hence, it becomes extremely important to reconcile your data regularly to avoid last minute hassles.
+Hence, it becomes extremely important to reconcile your data regularly to avoid last-minute hassles.

 The reconciliation process in itself is a time-consuming and tiring process.
 It involves: